Read-The-Question/rtq-review/src/pages/md/ragpapers/topicpapers_tnumber_12_g0.md

 Decimals are not lined up properly, too much space from 9 and 8.
 Please check other answers how that is written.
 Its probably an extra space before .

+The previous comment is not done.
+There is still issue with decimal

+katex whitespace is not aligned properly, please look at white space coding guidelines.

+The previous comment is not done.
+There is still issue with decimal

+katex whitespace is not aligned properly, please look at white space coding guidelines.
 </div>

 <div class='review'>